extcode/cart/Documentation/Administrator/Configuration/Cart/ValidatingAndHidingFields/Index.rst

    }

 ..
 NOTE::
-   The e-mail address should always remain a required field, because it is needed for the ordering process and for sending e-mails.
+   The email address should always remain a required field, because it is needed for the ordering process and for sending emails.
    If no e-mail address is to be specified, the corresponding EventListeners must be deactivated.